 Land of mountains: A guide to enjoying Nagano's great outdoors

-Ranking #1 for “the prefecture I want to move to”, and having the highest life expectancy in Japan for both men and women, the mountainous Nagano Prefecture (長野県 Nagano-ken) is full of enchanting nature, beautiful scenery, and great outdoor adventures.
-Another claim to fame?
-Of Japan’s 100 Famous Mountains (百名山 hyakumeizan), a whopping 29 are in Nagano Prefecture!
+The mountainous Nagano Prefecture (長野県 Nagano-ken) is full of enchanting nature, beautiful scenery, and great outdoor adventures.
+Also, of Japan’s 100 Famous Mountains (百名山 hyakumeizan), more than 25 are in Nagano Prefecture!
 One of the reasons why Nagano Prefecture is my favourite in Japan is the amazing backdrops that these mountains provide, and being able to climb them is a bonus.

 In this article, I will introduce various places around Nagano within the JR East network, as well as the captivating views and fun activities you can enjoy there during the green season.
 Are you ready?
 Let’s go!